vonkanehoffen/wix-style-react/src/Button/MIGRATION-API.md

 ## New props

-`skin` - this is the prop which controlls the color of the Button just like `theme` prop did before.
+`skin` - this is the prop which controls the color of the Button just like `theme` prop did before.
 Some values are deprecated and some are renamed.

-`priority` - this the prop which controlls the priority of a button.
+`priority` - this the prop which controls the priority of a button.
 This is used together with prop `skin` to achieve button color.

 Changed `theme` values